 - Grayson County College, recognizing its interdependence with various communities, is committed to meeting lifelong learning needs through learner-centered instruction and services that promote economic development and cultural enrichment.

-- The teacher population of 165 teachers has stayed relatively flat over five years.
+The teacher population of 165 teachers has declined by 17% over five years.

 |Grayson College||(TX) Community College Avg.|